-He has work has appeared in Al Jazeera, The Guardian, VICE News, The Times, The Telegraph, The Spectator, The New Statesman, the New Internationalist, News Deeply and Marie Claire.
-He has also spoken on Sky News, taught for the British Council in New Delhi and researched a prospective project with the BBC to film the rescue of underage girls in Maharashtra, India.
+As a freelance journalist he contributed to Al Jazeera, The Guardian, VICE News, The Times, The Spectator, The New Statesman: City Metric, Scroll.in, The Economist, The World in 2018, the New Internationalist, News Deeply and Marie Claire, among others.
+He has also spoken on Sky News, taught for the British Council in New Delhi and researched sex trafficking in India for the BBC.

 He has published in / done work for / appeared on: